 Program Notes – Bachelor of Arts

-The Honours Bachelor of Arts in Visual and Critical Studies is a new degree program at OCAD University that officially launched in September 2014.
+The Honours Bachelor of Arts in Visual and Critical Studies (Art History) is a degree program at OCAD University that officially launched in September 2014.

-In addition to academic requirements, there are supplementary writing sample assignments required for admission to OCAD University’s Visual and Critical Studies (BA) program.
-You will be notified of further details and deadlines by email.
+In addition to academic requirements, there are supplementary writing sample assignments required for admission to our Visual and Critical Studies (BA) program.
+We will notify you of further details and deadlines by email.

-A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the evaluation of the supplemental assignments.
+We require a non-refundable $25 fee, payable in advance to the OUAC, to cover the cost of the evaluation of the supplemental assignments.

 Program Notes – Bachelor of Design and Bachelor of Fine Arts

-Admission to OCAD University’s Bachelor of Design and Bachelor of Fine Arts degree programs is based primarily on a portfolio submission and assessment.
+Admission to our Bachelor of Design and Bachelor of Fine Arts degree programs is based primarily on a portfolio submission and assessment.
 Portfolio requirements may vary by program.
 All offers based on the strength of the portfolio are conditional upon successful completion of the academic entrance requirements.

-Portfolios are reviewed primarily in February each year, and you must submit a portfolio to be considered for admission.
-You will be notified of further details and deadlines by email.
+You must submit a portfolio to be considered for admission, and we review portfolios primarily in February each year.
+We will notify you of further details and deadlines by email.

-A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the portfolio review.
+We require a non-refundable $25 fee, payable in advance to the OUAC, to cover the cost of the portfolio review.

 Financial Aid and Awards

-Throughout the year, we offer tours and host a number of events that are a great introduction to life at the University.
+Throughout the year, we offer information sessions, portfolio-building events and tours that are a great introduction to life at the University.

 The Admissions & Recruitment department makes every effort to help all prospective students throughout the application process.
 Feel free to contact us with any questions.